dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 lookup(map, "key-2") # => "value-2"
 lookup(map, "key-3") # => nil
 ```
-_listing 6.1: A basic dictionary using an array_

 This approach works from an API standpoint, but it would show performance issues as we keep adding elements to the array.
 Because we must prevent duplicated keys, we need to iterate through the whole array every time we attempt to add a new pair if the key is not already present.
+This `add` implementation is an O(n) operation, where n is the number of pairs in the dictionary.
+The amount of time required to add an element is proportional to the size of the collection.

 A lookup might not always require a complete scan of the array, if we're lucky and find the key before the end, but it might, in the worst case scenario.
+The `lookup` operation is therefore also an O(n) operation.

-For Redis, which should be able to handle hundreds of thousand of keys, even millions, these performance issues are not acceptable.
+For Redis, which should be able to handle hundreds of thousand of keys, even millions, and potentially billions, these performance issues are not acceptable.

 One common implementation that addresses these performance issues is a hash table.
 Another possible implementation is a tree map, which uses a tree structure to store elements.
-The Java [`TreeMap`][java-doc-tree-map] uses a Red-Black tree.
-One benefits of a tree map compared to a hash map is that it stores elements in order, whereas a hash map does not.
+For instance, the Java [`TreeMap` class][java-doc-tree-map] uses a Red-Black tree to maintain the underlying tree balanced.
+One of the benefits of a tree map compared to a hash table is that it stores elements in order, whereas a hash table does not.

 In the next section we will learn how hash tables implement these operations in a more time efficient manner.

 Before moving on and abandoning this implementation, it's really important to note that while this implementation would not perform well with large collections, it might actually be one of the most efficient options for very small collections, such as with one or two pairs, thanks to its simplicity.
-If the array is small, finding an element requires very few steps and no memory overhead.
+If the array is small, finding an element requires very few steps and little memory overhead.

-As a matter of fact, the [Scala standard library][scala-map] does this for maps with up to four pairs, it has special case classes meant to handle these fixed sized maps, allowing them to be really fast as there's no need for hashing or anything else.
+As a matter of fact, the [Scala standard library][scala-map-optimization] does something similar for dictionaries with up to four pairs, it has special case classes meant to handle these fixed sized dictionaries, allowing them to be really fast as there's no need for hashing or anything else.

 ## Hash Tables

 Hash tables are available in many programming languages as part of their standard libraries.
-Python has `dict`, Java has `HashMap`, Scala has `Map`, Elixir has `Map`, Rust has `HashMap`, Ruby's `Hash` class is a hash table implementation too.
+Python has [`dict`][python-dict], Java has [`HashMap`][java-hashmap], Scala has [`Map`][scala-map], Elixir has [`Map`][elixir-map], Rust has [`HashMap`][rust-hashmap], Ruby's `Hash` class is a hash table implementation too.
 You get it, they're almost everywhere.

 Hash tables can be implemented in different ways, [the wikipedia article][wikipedia-hash-table] shows a few different examples.
 The one we'll explore in this chapter uses a collision resolution called separate chaining.
 But why do we need collision resolution?
 To answer this we first need to look at the central element of a hash table, its hash function.